Langdon Auger: Career

 In 2009, Auger released "The AUG Ep", again independently.

 2011 saw Auger release his 4th full-length album "The Illuminaugi" on 11/11/11.
-Auger's raps feature countless local references – Clover Point, the drivethru at Wendy's, the tennis bubble at Cedar Hill Recreation Centre – but they are also full of tributes to his fallen friends and family.
-Life has thrown Auger some curveballs, a journey he details in depth on The Illuminaugi.
+Auger's raps feature countless local references – Clover Point, the drive-thru at Wendy's, the tennis bubble at Cedar Hill Recreation Centre – but they are also full of tributes to his fallen friends and family.

 Langdon was nominated as one of the best artists in Victoria in the "Times Colonist Music Awards" for 2011.